 The Church of Our Lady of Ljeviš is not easily accessible.
 Surrounded by barbed wire, to enter, you need special permission that can be difficult.
 Because we were busy with the festival, we did not seek out permission, but if you’re interested in churches, you can visit St. George’s church for permission to go inside.

-Across the river you can visit the Old Town.
+Across the river, you can visit the Old Town.
 Many restaurants line the river, and the better hotels are on this side of town.

 You’re also able to capture some dramatic photos as the sun sets:

-In the short time I was in Prizren, I managed to stay in three hotels, two of which I’ll recommend.
+In the short time, I was in Prizren, I managed to stay in three hotels, two of which I’ll recommend.

 The Hotel Kacinari will be my first choice when I make my way back to Prizren.
-The rooms were large and comfortable, the staff were amazing, the location was in the center of town, and both the air conditioning and wifi worked great.
+The rooms were large and comfortable, the staff was amazing, the location was in the center of town, and both the air conditioning and wifi worked great.
 Search here for today’s rates.

-The Hotel Prizreni is located in the center of town, within easy walking distance of everything ,including the ticket office if you’re in town attending Dokufest.
+The Hotel Prizreni is located in the center of town, within easy walking distance of everything, including the ticket office if you’re in town attending Dokufest.
 The staff were friendly, knowledgeable and went out of their way to make my stay as pleasant as possible.
 Included with the stay, the hotel had an incredible breakfast I enjoyed on a balcony with a great view of the city.
 Click here to check today’s best available rates for the Hotel Prizreni.

-And, in a first ever for my website, I’m also recommending you NOT stay somewhere.
+And, in a first-ever for my website, I’m also recommending you NOT stay somewhere.
 I cannot say enough bad things about our time at the Theranda Hotel.
 I feel like my Facebook post from in the midst of the ordeal pretty much sums it up:

 We changed rooms multiple times, but it just went from bad to worse.
 When we said we wanted to leave early, the staff told us we would have to pay for the nights we didn’t stay because we had reserved them.
 I had to sit in the hallway of the floor below us to get working wifi.
 The air conditioning was central and never enough to cool the room down.
 The staff acted annoyed anytime we asked for anything, and on top of that, on the last day the woman checking us out of the property “accidentally” started to overcharge me 60 euros.
 Don’t be tempted by the low prices and location, you’ll get what you pay for.

 My favorite part!
-Prizren has lots of small, local restaurants that mainly serve grilled meats, salads and such.
+Prizren has lots of small, local restaurants that mainly serve grilled meats, salads, and such.
 Our favorite was Pashtriku, located right in the middle of the town square.

 I wasn’t able to find any review sites online with information for Pashtriku, but it’s near the fountain.

-It became our go to spot for quick, filling and affordable local food.
+It became our go-to spot for quick, filling, and affordable local food.

-Our favorite more high end restaurant in town was Ambient Restaurant.
-Set on the hill across the river, this restaurant was a bit more expensive than most, but definitely worth it.
+Our favorite more high-end restaurant in town was Ambient Restaurant.
+Set on the hill across the river, this restaurant was a bit more expensive than most but definitely worth it.